EslamKhalaf9/fleet-management-system/README.md

 ### Docker

 side notes:
-- all the containers runs (api, postgres) but didn't manage to access it through my host machine (localhost:3000 | 172.0.0.0:3000), still figuring it out
+- All of the containers are running without issues (api, postgres) but didn't manage to access it through my host machine (localhost:3000 | 172.0.0.0:3000), still figuring it out

 1. create `.env` file
 2. but these credentials